delta-io/delta/PROTOCOL.md

 For example, a key value pair (`delta.constraints.birthDateCheck`, `birthDate > '1900-01-01'`) means there is a CHECK constraint called `birthDateCheck` in the table and the value of the `birthDate` column in each row must be greater than `1900-01-01`.

 Hence, a writer must follow the rules below:
+- Upon the first time a writer add CHECK Constraints to a table and if the table is on Writer Version 7, the writer must write a `protocol` action to add a feature name `checkConstraints` to `writerFeatures`.
 - When adding a CHECK constraint to a table, a writer must validate the existing data in the table and ensure every row satisfies the new CHECK constraint before committing the change.
 Otherwise, the write must fail and the table must stay unchanged.
 - When writing to a table that contains CHECK constraints, every new row being written to the table must satisfy CHECK constraints in the table.
 Otherwise, the write must fail and the table must stay unchanged.